 Convenience and Customization – No longer mutually exclusive.

 Consumers today are not as homogeneous as they used to be.
 It is becoming harder and harder to put them in large clusters with similar needs or desires.
 Everyone today wants to stand out and not follow the crowd.
 Consumers are exploring different facets of themselves and are spending on things that add to their online reputation as much as their offline personality.
 As a result of this heterogeneity, nano segments have emerged and personalization is at the heart of it.
-This trend in consumer buying behaviour has led to brands adopting mass customization strategies to survive and Alexa, Fit Bit, and Netflix are all mass personalized products, feeding this new trend.
+This trend in consumer buying behavior has led to brands adopting mass convenience and customization strategies to survive and Alexa, Fit Bit, and Netflix are all mass-personalized products, feeding this new trend.

 In the retail world, this is being achieved with the marriage of the brick-and-mortar experience and the digital experience.
 Retail stores are now innovating to create an environment of convenience and customization under one roof.
 Two words that never went alongside in the past.
 One could either make a convenient choice or go for customization.
 Today you can do both!